geraldvormbrock/test/HELP.md

 To delete a user by its id

 ### The error messages
-The error message is defined like this if any error occurs:
+The error message is returned like this if any error occurs:
 {
 "errorCode": An internal error code,
 "errorMessage": "The error message",
 "devErrorMessage": The stack trace
-"additionalData": {} (could have been representative in a real project)
+"additionalData": {}
 }

+additionalData : could have been representative in a real project

 ## The architecture
 ### A layer architecture